zopefoundation/zc.zk/src/zc/zk/README.txt

 Get service configuration data.
 -------------------------------

-You get service configuration data by getting data associated with a ZooKeeper node.
-The interface for getting data is similar to the interface for getting children::
+You get service configuration data by getting properties associated with a ZooKeeper node.
+The interface for getting properties is similar to the interface for getting children::

     >>> data = zk.properties('/fooservice')